dvidelabs/flatcc/README.md

     `color: "Green Red"`

-The following is also accepted in flatc v0.2.0, but future releases will require it to be explicitly configured for flac compatibity reasons:
+The following is also accepted in flatc v0.2.0, but future releases will require it to be explicitly configured for flatc compatibity reasons:

     `color: Green Red`